programminghistorian/ph-submissions/en/drafts/originals/wikidata-for-historians.md

 }
 ```

-This is a far richer context--and this list suggests that Gamal Abdel Nasser might find himself out of place in progressivism as it is described in Wikidata!
+This is a far richer context--and this list suggests that Gamal Abdel Nasser might find some strange bedfellows if he were to attend a conference on progressivism as it is described in Wikidata!

 ## Conclusion